spsharman/Postman/ACI/README.md

 # ACI Posts

-A collection of various APIC posts that I use on a regular basis
+A collection of various APIC API calls that I use on a regular basis.

 ```
 POST https://{{APIC}}/api/aaaLogin.json